-- Participation in another tuition activity which is directed at achieving certain skills. - j.
-Programme Board: the board which executes the management of the programmes as meant in article 9.17 WHW. - k.
-Rules and Regulations: the Rules and Regulations adopted by the Examining Boards, as referred to in Article 7.12b section 3 of the WHW, in which the procedures concerning interim examinations, re-sits and final examinations and the tasks and authorities of the Examining Boards and examiners are specified.
-The Rules and Regulations can be found in the Student Charter. - In writing/written: the terms 'in writing' or "written" in these Regulations (for example written exams or written papers) also include a digital interim examination taken via a university computer in a university room. - m.
-SSC: Student Service Centre - n.
+- Participation in another tuition activity which is directed at achieving certain skills - I. Pre-master programme: individual programme of courses consisting of a maximum of 30 ECTS that eliminates deficiencies and gives access to a Master's programme - m.
+Electives: not described programme in which students can take optional courses. - n.
+Rules and Regulations: the Rules and Regulations adopted by the Examining Boards, as referred to in Article 7.12b section 3 of the WHW, in which the procedures concerning interim examinations, resits and final examinations and the tasks and authorities of the Examining Boards and examiners are specified.
+The Rules and Regulations can be found in the Student Charter. - o.
+In writing/written: the terms 'in writing' or "written" in these Regulations (for example written exams or written papers) also include a digital interim examination taken via a university computer in a university room. - p.
+SSC: Student Service Centre - q.
 Student: the person entitled to education- and/or examination facilities by virtue of the law and his enrolment.
 In these regulations, when referring to the singular student, the male form (such as "he" or "his") is used.
-However, reference is made to students of all genders. - Disability or chronic illness: an illness or handicap which is currently considered to be chronic or permanent and which is a structural impediment to the student's participation in education or interim examinations. - p.
-Course guide: a document that may be provided by the course coordinator of a course providing information on content, learning outcomes, the way the student can acquire the learning outcomes and the way the learning outcomes will be assessed. - q.
-Study Handbook: contains the part of the EER relating to the particular programmes and is available on internet. - r.
-Interim examination (Dutch: tentamen): an assessment of knowledge, understanding and skills relating to a course. - s.
-Interim examination period: scheduled part of the education period in which the opportunity is given to take interim examinations or re-sits in the courses offered during that period.
-If an education period does not have a general examination period, the interim examinations or resits will be scheduled individually. - t.
-Course: a study unit of a programme as referred to in Article 7.3 section 2 of the WHW - u.
+However, reference is made to students of all genders. - r.
+Course guide: a document provided by the course coordinator, or a page in the online learning environment of a course, containing information on content, learning outcomes, the way the student can acquire the learning outcomes and the way the learning outcomes will be assessed.
+The information in the course guide is an elaboration from the Study Handbook.
+In case of inconsistency between the course guide and the Study Handbook, the Study Handbook shall prevail. - s.
+Study Handbook: contains the part of the EER relating to the particular programmes and is available on internet. - t.
+Interim examination (Dutch: tentamen): an assessment of knowledge, understanding and skills relating to a course. - u.
+Interim examination period: scheduled part of the education period in which the opportunity is given to take interim examinations or resits in the courses offered during that period.
+If an education period does not have a general examination period, the interim examinations or resits will be scheduled individually. - v.
+Course: a study unit of a programme as referred to in Article 7.3 section 2 of the WHW - w.
 WHW, the law: the Higher Education and Research Act.

-Article 3 The way of evaluation of the education within the programmes Every educational period all courses (course-based and not course-based) will in principle be evaluated by means of a (standard) questionnaire.
+Article 3 The way of evaluation of the education within the programmes

+Every educational period all courses (course-based and not course-based) will in principle be evaluated by means of a (standard) questionnaire.
 Furthermore, once a year each enrolled bachelor's and master's student will be invited to complete the national (Dutch) student's survey ("NSE").
 Immediately after graduation, each bachelor's or master's graduate will receive a questionnaire from Wageningen University about his programme.
 In a national context, every two years a national alumni survey is sent to every master's graduate who graduated between one and two years before.
-Information about the outcomes of these evaluations can be found on intranet.
+Information about the outcomes of these evaluations can be found on internet.